myeti/pagefrost/README.md

 ### Tags

-You can tag a template and find it in the `$tags` collectionm this act as a category
+You can tag a template and find it in the `$tags` collection, this act as a category:

 `src/blog/note-1.html`
 ```html